ozimos/7GUIs_clojurescript/README.md

 See
 [Shadow CLJS User's Guide: Editor Integration](https://shadow-cljs.github.io/docs/UsersGuide.html#_editor_integration).
-Note that  `shadow-cljs -A dev watch app` expects that this project's running build id is `app`, or the keyword `:app` in a Clojure context.
+Note that  `shadow-cljs -A:dev watch app` expects that this project's running build id is `app`, or the keyword `:app` in a Clojure context.

 Alternatively, search the web for info on connecting to a `shadow-cljs` ClojureScript browser REPL